X-Vector/CTF/Bsides/README.md

 Ransom where !
 Cryptography                   100            Solved
 Please don't burn my money       Smart contract                  120              No
 ```
-# General Information : Rocker 20 Point
+# General Information : 130 Point in 4 Challenge
+- Rocker : 20 Point

-- I attack was published about me in Defcon Conference in 2011 I gain access to your phone during the charging process
+I attack was published about me in Defcon Conference in 2011 I gain access to your phone during the charging process
 to execute attack you need a cable that supports power and data connection together
-- The is Flag `juice jacking`
+The is Flag `juice jacking`

-#
-# General Information : Search with police 30 Point
+- Search with police  : 30 Point

-- I'm a new tool developed by a company who unlocked ios phone in a terrorist attack in San Bernardino, California.
+I'm a new tool developed by a company who unlocked ios phone in a terrorist attack in San Bernardino, California.
 This tool developed to a physical analyzer for smartphones like android and ios
-- The is Flag `UFED`
+The is Flag `UFED`

-#
-# General Information : Vegetables 30 Point
+- Vegetables : 30 Point

-- I'm an operating system based on Linux designed to encrypt your data using onion routing and works through USB only
+I'm an operating system based on Linux designed to encrypt your data using onion routing and works through USB only
-- The is Flag `Tails`
+The is Flag `Tails`

-#
-# General Information : WhoAmi 50 Point
+- WhoAmi : 50 Point

-- I'm Jack and I have a penetration testing process for Automated Teller Machine and I don't have any money to buy rubber ducky or any advanced kits.
+I'm Jack and I have a penetration testing process for Automated Teller Machine and I don't have any money to buy rubber ducky or any advanced kits.
 I've seen on the internet that I can do this tool with myself with some tools based on open-source hardware, I need something can simulate rubber ducky to inject code and enable PowerShell command or execute a command on Windows...
 What's the name of this piece amid the family names?
-- The is Flag `leonardo`
+The is Flag `leonardo`
 #
 # Web Challenge : d3c0d3 m3 50 Point
 - The Challenge is a [zip](https://github.com/X-Vector/CTF/blob/master/Bsides/c99.zip) file Which Contain a php code